ocean-tracking-network/biologging_standardization/templates/fields/trackStartLatitude.md

 track Start Latitude

 ## Definition
-Latitude at which track of animal begins (if different from deployment latitude)
+Latitude at which track of animal begins (may or may not be different from deployment latitude)

 ## Standard
 ISO 6709:2008